-Although the Authority is not expected to borrow / have debt during the year, due to upcoming changes in accounting rules, from 1 April 2024 any operating leases will need to be officially classed as debt/borrowing.
-For our Authority this is predominantly our Town Hall lease, which would now show as a matching asset and debt/liability on our Balance Sheet, calculated on the total remaining amount payable to the end of the lease (c£400,000).
+Although the Authority is not expected to borrow / have debt during the year, since 1 April 2024 any operating leases are required to be officially classed as debt/borrowing.
+For our Authority this is predominantly our Town Hall lease, which would now show as a matching asset and debt/liability on our Balance Sheet, calculated on the total remaining amount payable to the end of the lease (c£170,000).